 Quitting her professional singing career has apparently been foremost in Betty Everett‘s mind ever since she made her debut single in 1957.
 Yet she continues in the music business and, at the same time, seems honest when she says she’d rather perform for churchgoers than record anything at all.

 Not surprisingly, Betty’s early musical training took place in a church, where she began singing and playing piano at the age of six.
 It is ironic, however, that the musical expertise gained there would help lead her away from the religious life she never really wanted to leave.

-Shortly thereafter, the singer was offered a steady gig with Ike Turner’s band, which she joined briefly in St. Louis.
-For the same reason she’d left Waters, however, and also because, at this point, she felt uncofortable around other musicians (“I’d been pretty sheltered at home”), Betty soon quit Turner’s show as well.
+Shortly thereafter, Ike Turner offered the singer a steady gig with his band, which she joined briefly in St. Louis.
+For the same reason she’d left Waters, however, and also because, at this point, she felt uncomfortable around other musicians (“I’d been pretty sheltered at home”), Betty soon quit Turner’s show as well.

 Returning to the Windy City, the reluctant performer was singing solo in a club—appropriately named the Hideaway—when record company people began to notice her.
 Despite Betty’s uncertainty about continuing her career, she signed a contract with the One-Der-Ful label, on which she quickly racked up her first big hit, “You’re No Good.”
 Then she moved to Vee Jay and scored with “The Shoop Shoop Song (It’s in His Kiss),” a 1964 million-seller, and “Let It Be Me,” a duet with Jerry Butler.
 Now recording for Fantasy, she has recently released an LP, Love Rhymes, and a single, “Sweet Dan.”